Robert Hilburn

-Robert Hilburn (born September 25, 1939) is an American pop music critic, author, and radio host.
-As music critic and editor at the Los Angeles Times from 1970 to 2005, his reviews, essays, and profiles have appeared in publications worldwide.
-A member of the nominating committee for the Rock and Roll Hall of Fame for 20 years, he has written five books, including biographies of Johnny Cash, Paul Simon and Randy Newman.
+Robert Hilburn (born September 25, 1939) is an American pop music critic, editor, author, and radio host.
+The chief pop music critic and pop music editor at the Los Angeles Times for more than 30 years, he has written five books, including a memoir and biographies of Johnny Cash, Paul Simon, Bruce Springsteen and Randy Newman.

 Early life and education

+Hilburn was born Charles Robert Nelms in Natchitoches, Louisiana to Alice Marie Taylor, a homemaker, and Charles Merritte Nelms, who owned a Ford dealership.
+His parents' marriage was brief.
+Following their divorce, his mother married John Edward Hilburn, an Army lieutenant.

-Hilburn was born in Natchitoches, Louisiana, and lived there until he was five, mostly on his grandfather’s cotton farm in nearby Campti.
+Hilburn lived in Natchitoches, mostly on his grandfather’s cotton farm in nearby Campti, until he was five.
 During those years, and when visiting his grandparents in later summers, he was exposed to the blues and country music styles that eventually gave birth to rock ‘n’ roll.

+The family spent several years in Dallas before moving to Southern California, where John Edward Hilburn was an electronic engineer in the aerospace industry.

-After a few years in Dallas, Texas, he moved with his family to Southern California.
-He attended Reseda High School and in 1961 graduated from California State University, Northridge with a degree in journalism.
+Hillburn attended Reseda High School.
+He graduated from California State University, Northridge with a degree in journalism in 1961.